 That means if your sensitive skin is highly reactive to chemicals and irritants, this pesky preservative deserves to be on your radar.
 If you find it on the ingredients list of any of your personal products, it may be time to consider switching them out for an alternative.

-Ingredients to Use for Sensitive, Red Skin
+Ingredients to Use for Sensitive, Redness-Prone Skin

 Sometimes focusing on what you “can’t” use feels way too overwhelming!
 So before you go, let us encourage you by saying that while it feels like your skin is reacting to everything, there are plenty of ingredients that commonly work well with sensitive skin.
 The key is to keep your routine and your product’s ingredient lists simple.
 Look for: